THE ROYAL CONSTITUTION OF VOLLETNIA

 The King shall be compensated for general housing and living expenses, with any personal compensation to be determined through referendum or act of Parliament.
 The King shall also be funded as necessary for the carrying out of the duties with which he is charged under this article (except for funding of the military, which shall be the domain of Parliament).
 The King shall submit annually a budget to this end, which shall be adopted unless rejected by 4/5 of the Parliament.
 In the event that funding is restricted in such a way as to undermine the ability of the Monarchy to fulfill its constitutional duties and obligations, the Grand Council may intervene in order to ensure the budget's assent.

-(d) In case of removal of the Imperial Chancellor from office, or of his death, resignation, or inability to discharge the duties of the said office, the same shall devolve on the Royal Secretary of State, and in the case of removal, death, resignation, or inability of both Imperial Chancellor and Royal Secretary of State, the Minister of the Treasury shall fulfill the duties of Imperial Chancellor until the King shall call special election not less than 30 days nor more than 45 days after the vacancy occurs to fill the unexpired term of the office of the Imperial Chancellor.
+(d) In case of removal of the Imperial Chancellor from office, or of his death, resignation, or inability to discharge the duties of the said office, the same shall devolve on the Minister of the Treasury, and in the case of removal, death, resignation, or inability of both Imperial Chancellor and Minister of the Treasury, the Minister of Defense shall fulfill the duties of Imperial Chancellor until the King shall call special election not less than 30 days nor more than 45 days after the vacancy occurs to fill the unexpired term of the office of the Imperial Chancellor.

 The responsibilities of the Imperial Chancellor are:

-(a) To create a cabinet and appoint its members from the Polinsraadt.
+(a) To create a cabinet and appoint its members.

 (b) To delegate his powers unto a cabinet of Members of Parliament he may create as he sees fit, to appoint a member to the Electory Council, and to appoint the Minister of Defense to provide advice on the judicious use of the army and navy of the Kingdom on behalf of the People.